sbcshop/IoTFi_4G_Software/README.md

 * ***SDcard_AccelerometerData.py*** this is data aquisition(gathring) from a sensor or device.
 In this example code you cand store the accelerometer data in SD card.
 Do not forget to put a sd card in it before running this example code.

+* ***Wifi_Server.py*** this example code is for wiwi functionality.
+After connecting to any wifi network you will be able to use the wifi features of this board.

 ### Note:
 Intstall the usb driver in your system(PC) provided in this repository, before using this board as a cellular via usb.
 After that long-press Powerkey button to activate 4G module and network led will start blinking and your system will connect to cellular.